Peripheral head-mounted display: Characteristics

 The most important uniqueness is that the user's FOV is not being fully covered, allowing the user to perform real world tasks without limitations, while not having the pretension to raise or create immersion, such as HMDs often aim for.
 For current display technologies, while projecting image onto the eye, the screen needs to be focused by the pupil to enable a clear reading of the screen, thus the environment becomes blurred and out-of-focus.
 So a PHMD such as Google Glass is capable of displaying detailed information, when the pupil is focusing the display itself, as it also allows for peripheral information when the eye focuses on the real world.
 Still, simple information such as notifications are perceivable when focusing on the real world instead of the display.

 Physiological Factors: Visual Perception

 Research shows that designing an optimal visual output for Head-Mounted Displays is a complex issue, since there are several physiological factors that significantly impact users’ perception.
 The following effects are known in research:

 Depth of Focus / Field

-Switches permanently by refocusing on objects, which is different in distances to the user.
+Switches permanently by refocusing on objects, which are different in distances to the user.
 A display mounted somehow to user's eye has fixed focal distance.
 Focusing information such as presented on a screen leads to a change in the depth of focus.
 This causes blurring of information presented at other layers, which especially degrades the perception of high spatial frequency information such as text.